 Lebanese president calls for safe zones in Syria for refugees

-Lebanese President Michel Aoun said on Friday world powers must work with Damascus to create safe zones in Syria so refugees can return to their country.
-It was the first time the Beirut government had lent its support to such a plan.
+Lebanon's President Michel Aoun meets with United Nations High Commissioner for Refugees Filippo Grandi at the presidental palace in Baabda, Lebanon, February 3, 2017.
+Dalati Nohra/Handout via Reuters Lebanese President Michel Aoun said on Friday world powers must work with Damascus to create safe zones in Syria so refugees can return to their country.

 Discussions